mickosasih/ML-IDS/README.md

    - Update the following configuration settings in `app.py`:
      - `ML_API_URL`: Set this to the appropriate URL for your machine learning API.
      - `NETWORK_INTERFACE`: Specify the network interface you want to monitor (e.g., `eth0`, `ens33`).
-   - Refer to the [CICFlowMeter repository](https://github.com/hieulw/cicflowmeter) for detailed instructions.
 ## Usage
 1. Run the application using the following command:
    ```